ethereum/consensus-specs/specs/networking/libp2p-standardization.md

 [protocols](#protocols) that are listed in this document.

 Libp2p allows composition of multiple transports.
-Eth2.0 clients MUST support TCP/IP and MAY support websockets.
+Eth2.0 clients MUST support TCP/IP and MAY support websockets and/or QUIC.
 Websockets are useful for implementations running in the browser and therefore native clients would ideally support these implementations by supporting websockets.